shipany/shipany-smart-logistics-contract/README.md

 - Lower the barrier of adopting blockchain and smart contract technology for supply chain related industries through well-defined RESTful API application interface

 We very welcome feature requests and applications integration.
 Let's build up the community together!

+See how ShipAny (as sample application) writing smart logistics contract on Amazon Managed Blockchain Service: https://youtu.be/03etXq8f4Jo